Cetrelia: Taxonomic history

 In the early 1970s Josef Poelt developed the concept of "species-pairs"—taxa that are morphologically and chemically similar (if not identical), but differ primarily in their reproductive modes: one taxon reproduces sexually, the other vegetatively.
 Using Cetrelia as an example to explain his ideas, he suggested that both members of these pairs should be assigned the rank of species.
 In 1976 the Culbersons introduced the idea of morphological groups, or morphotypes with the genus Cetrelia.
 They named these groups with the Latin epithets of the most prominent species of that group, thus: cetrariodes (thallus with soredia), isidiata (thallus with isidia), sinensis (thallus with marginal dorsiventral lobules), collata (thallus without soredia, isidia, or lobules, often without apothecia and large pseudocyphellae), and davidiana (thallus without vegetative propagules and frequently with apothecia, but pseudocyphellae small).
 Similarly, the genus contains a number of chemotypes related to the content of the major substances in the medulla.
 Species with the same chemotype always have the same one or two major constituents, while the complex of minor substances may vary somewhat.
 Six chemotypes have been recognized in Cetrelia.
 In a 2019 phylogenetic analysis, these chemotypes were named according to their major medullary substance(s): imbricaric, olivetoric, anziaic, perlatolic, microphyllinic, and alectoronic + α-collatolic.
+A 2025 revision of Italian material using thin-layer chromatography (TLC) and multilocus phylogenetic analyses recovered four well-supported clades corresponding to the sorediate chemotypes C. cetrarioides, C. chicitae, C. monachorum and C. olivetorum, reinforcing the treatment of these chemotypes as distinct species.

 An example of changing taxonomic affinities is given by the four European species of Cetrelia (C. cetrarioides, C. chicitae, C. monachorum, and C. olivetorum).
-Several studies have suggested accepting only one species in the group with four chemotypes, separated according to the major medullary substances, which can be detected by standard thin-layer chromatography methods, while others have considered the different chemotypes as separate species.
+Several studies have suggested accepting only one species in the group with four chemotypes, separated according to the major medullary substances, which can be detected by standard TLC methods, while others have considered the different chemotypes as separate species.

 Cetrelia species are commonly known as sea-storm lichens; according to author Colin Rees, "the greenish-gray uplifted edges of its lobes are reminiscent of foam on ocean waves".